erf/elite/README.md

 # elite

-A tiny declarative JavaScript DOM library in 500B (!)
+A tiny declarative JavaScript DOM library in 500 bytes

 ## API